SuperOfficeDocs/superoffice-docs/docs/en/automation/crmscript/debugging/using-trace.md

 The number of runs and accumulated data size are shown per trace and in the list of traces.

 Consider when and what you need to trace.
-The **Only trace when it is required** checkbox logs only unhandled exceptions or if the function 'forceSaveTrace(true)' is called within the script.
+The **Only trace when it is required** checkbox logs only unhandled exceptions or if the function `forceSaveTrace(true)` is called within the script.
 Pair this with notifications to monitor your scripts.

 ## Notifications